Frunza/ansible-variables/README.md

 ```

 The following happens:
-1) the first command builds the docker image, passing the private key value as an argument and tagging it as *respondansible*
+1) the first command builds the docker image, passing the private key value as an argument and tagging it as *variablesansible*
 2) the docker image sets up the SSH access by copying the value of the `SSH_PRIVATE_KEY` argument to the standard location for SSH keys
-3) the second command uses docker-compose to run the `Ansible` playboog that prints out the values of various variables
+3) the second command uses docker-compose to run the `Ansible` playbook that prints out the values of various variables

 Note: if you want to test this locally, consider changing the `hosts` in the `Ansible` playbook to `local`.